Guided Photographic Walks & Tours in Tokyo, Japan: Tokyo-based professional photographer & photography teacher, Alfie Goodrich, as your guide.

 A bespoke route, based on what you want to see and shoot

 I always try to tailor the tours and walks, lessons, to what you want to see, do and shoot.
 I can put everything together onto a Google map so that you can see, beforehand, what sort of places and areas we can cover in the time you book me for.
 See a Google Map that I put together for one of my tour clients, who had a one-day tour.
-Click here or the image below to visit the full map.
+Click here to visit the full map.

 See some of my own shots from Tokyo, here at my blog….